sharepointoscar/MEANS/FAQ.md

 ~John & Oscar

-### Roadmap
+# Roadmap

 The MEANS project is still in an beta stage.
-Once we've tested it out a bit...
 > + Please tweet [@sailsjs](https://twitter.com/sailsjs) with any ideas/comments/questions about this repo.

-### License
+# License

 MIT